irisnet/irisnet/WHITEPAPER.md

 construction of distributed business applications.
 It goes beyond today's blockchain systems which are mainly for digitalized assets.

-The key challenges we are addressing in IRIS are two parts:
+The key challenges that we aim to address via the IRIS network are two-fold:
 * Integration and collaboration of off-chain computing and resources on a distributed ledger;
 * interoperability of the services across